lewis-weinberger/haunt-website/posts/rust_funny.md

 summary: Rust jokes
 ---

-A collection of humorous [Rust](https://www.rust-lang.org/) witticisms, sadly none of which I can claim credit for creating*:
+A small collection of [Rust-lang](https://www.rust-lang.org/) jokes, sadly none of which I can claim credit for creating*:

 ```
 Failure is not an Option<T>, it's a Result<T,E>.